hyunsukr/DS5100-Final/README.md

 Any pictures or resources generated from the notebooks can be downloaded in the folder pathed `analysis/resources/`

+To see the jupter notebooks you must have `jupyter lab` installed.
+When running `jupyter-lab` from the root, you have see and reproduce the jupyter notebooks.

 ## Setting up and running the datapull
 The repo is configured to use a virtual environment for the sake of package dependencies.
 Please run the commandas to set up the virtual env.